-Although the tips cover a number of different tactics, for today’s post, the focus is on one of the most popular methods of turning that internal knowledge into sharable content – the interview process.
+Although the tips cover a number of different tactics, for this post, the focus is on one of the most popular methods of turning that internal knowledge into sharable content – the interview process.

-The “You’re an Expert Now” Method – We have a ghost writer interview someone based on their expertise and we write the content and send back to the “author” for approval.
+The “You’re an Expert Now” Method – We have a ghostwriter interview someone based on their expertise and we write the content and send back to the “author” for approval.